Gleyber Torres Preview, Player Props: Yankees vs. Red Sox

 - The Red Sox pitching staff ranks 16th in the league with a collective 8.8 strikeouts per nine innings.

-- The Red Sox have the 22nd-ranked team ERA across all MLB pitching staffs (4.62).
+- The Red Sox's 4.62 team ERA ranks 22nd across all league pitching staffs.

-- The Red Sox give up the fifth-most home runs in baseball (192 total, 1.3 per game).
+- The Red Sox surrender the fifth-most home runs in baseball (192 total, 1.3 per game).

+- Pivetta (9-8 with a 4.54 ERA and 150 strikeouts in 117 2/3 innings pitched) tries for his 10th victory when he makes the start for the Red Sox, his 13th of the season.

 © 2023 Data Skrive.
 All rights reserved.